faanrm/task-manager/README.md

 # Task Management API

-A RESTful API built with Laravel for managing tasks, implementing enterprise-level best practices.
+A RESTful API built with Laravel for managing tasks

 ## Features